YTread Logo

 doctor

-s on the ground who did not want their names used told the BBC that government officials decided to control the flow of information by ordering it to turn to put the doctor on life support even though he was dead and to change the official media reports of death to critical, well, that attempt or closing the story has failed, Chinese official media is now reporting the death of Dr.
+s on the scene who did not want their names used told the BBC that government officials decided to control the flow of information by ordering the doctor to be put back on life support. even though he was dead and changing official media reports from death to critical condition.

 coronavirus kills chinese whistleblower doctor bbc news